Ronlee12355/GCclassifier/README.md

 # GCclassifier: an R package for prediction of gene expression-based molecular subtype of gastric cancer

 Gastric cancer (GC) can be divided into gene expression-based and biologically distinct molecular subtypes.
 This package is to built to label gastric cancer samples based on their log2 scaled gene expression profiles (GEP).
-More information about the usage of `Gcclassifier` could be found here by running `browseVignettes('GCclassifier')`.
+More information about the usage of `GCclassifier` could be found here by running `browseVignettes('GCclassifier')`.

 **Install package**
 ```{r}